Skip to content

-Did you know that there's a way to make your steak even juicier, simply by the cut?
-When a steak is hand-cut by a professional per your order, the level of liquid is preserved along with the ruby red color.
-Slicing a steak from a larger section of beef, called a primal or sub-primal cut, creates a fresh surface with the knife that doesn't have time to dry out or get tough.
+Did you know that a steak's juiciness depends largely on how it's cut?
+When a steak is hand-cut to order by a professional, its juiciness and ruby-red color are preserved.
+Slicing a steak from a larger section of beef, called a primal or sub-primal cut, creates a fresh surface that doesn't have time to dry out or get tough.
 The best steakhouses in the world do this with every steak.

-Hand-cut steaks are generally an indicator of a level of kitchen artistry and a higher grade of ingredients.
-If the restaurant is purchasing a bigger piece of beef, it's often curated from a producer that has a personal relationship with the restaurant, rather than a supplier of pre-packaged steaks.
-They are probably sourcing from a farm rather than a food distributor, which makes a difference.
+Hand-cut steaks generally indicate a level of kitchen artistry and a higher quality of meat.
+If the restaurant is purchasing a bigger piece of meat, it's often sourced from a smaller producer, like a farmer, who has a personal relationship with the restaurant rather than a supplier of pre-packaged steaks.

-As far as artistry, cutting a steak requires knowledge and a sure hand.
-After all, there are many cuts of beef in a cow.
+As far as artistry is concerned, cutting a steak requires knowledge and a sure hand.
+After all, there are many cuts to know and master.
 For example, the primal cut of the rib breaks to a sub-primal short rib and a 7-bone rib portion.
 Taking the 7-bone rib, a skilled carver for a steakhouse makes a prime rib and a ribeye for grilling, with other cuts left behind.
-This process takes a full understanding of beef anatomy, as well as time.
+This process takes time and a full understanding of the anatomy of the animal.

 Texas Roadhouse